Rod Stewart: Mandolin Wind Meaning

 The warmth of affinity for one loved can overcome the realities of a harsh, cold, lonely winter...

-The human fires of love burn brightly and everlasting through the cold realities of hardship... and will deliver those loving souls to an eternal spring and rebirth. -
+The human fires of love burn brightly and everlasting through the cold realities of hardship... and will deliver those loving souls to an eternal spring and rebirth.

 Mandolin Wind struck a chord with me the moment I heard it some forty years ago and today is in my top five songs ever.
 It's a simple and very British folk ballad that romanticizes the harsh life of a celtic existence and true love.
 The British/European fascination with the American west has always fascinated me, this is clearly stated in the line "buffalo died in the frozen fields you know."
 British, Irish, Norwegian Swedes, the lot… are all exposed to the harsh rigors of northern winters, craving the sun, wishing for better times but making the best of hard times.
 Mandolin Wind reflects perfectly the beauty and optimism of harsh winters, wishing for better times and the endurance of true love.

-More Rod Stewart song meanings »
+More Rod Stewart songs »

 Latest Articles